From Idea to First Paying Customers in 3 Weeks

 - Onboarding flow with a guided setup wizard

-- Landing page with pricing, features, and a "Start Free Trial" CTA
+- Landing page with pricing, features, and a "Create Free Account" CTA

 - Production deployment, monitoring, and Stripe webhook testing